mcharouk/aws/Certification/developer.md

   * ApplicationStart
   * ValidateService
 * If deployment log file has been deleted, codeDeploy service must be restarted to create a new one
+* No need to install agent when using with ECS or Lambda.
+Only EC2 or On-premise requires Agent.

 # Code Build